abhijeetsinghx07/Python_Projects/Projects/QR Code Generator.md

     description="Generate a QR code for a given name.", )

-# Add an image field to the input interface to display the generated QR code
 input_image = gr.inputs.Image(shape=(len("example")*15, len("example")*15))

-# Modify the `fn` argument of the interface to accept an image as input and pass it to the `display_qr_code` function
 iface.fn = lambda img: display_qr_code(img.getdata())

-# Launch the interface with the updated function argument and input fields
 iface.launch()
 ```